tiffahny/kwk-l2-js-functions-lab-kwk-students-l2-nyc-080618/README.md

 ## Introduction

+Imagine we've created an Uber clone called _Scuber_.
 Scuber has gained some traction among moms and dads in New York City.
 It has also received a few requests.

 First, Scuber's executives want to ensure that Scuber's headquarters is near its customers.
 They ask you to write a function that takes in a pickup location